Scroll down or click to go to the latest installment

 Installment #7: A caring caregiver

-At the end of Kathryn’s first week with Mom, I came down on the Friday to do the weekend care and to overlap with Sandy, who was to start the following week.
-Kathryn was going to stay over one more night.
+At the end of Kathryn’s first week with Mom that summer, I came down on the Friday to do the weekend care and to overlap with Sandy, who was to start the following week.
+Kathryn was going to stay one more night.
 Secretly I hoped she wouldn’t linger too long on Saturday.
 I also worried about what atmosphere I would be walking into in the condo.

 To my relief there was no obvious, or even less obvious, tension.
 On the contrary.
 The next morning I walked in to Mom’s bedroom to find her seated in a chair and Kathryn on her knees, holding out a pant leg for Mom’s foot.
 I was surprised: it was early days yet, and although Mom had trouble with things like buttons she could still dress herself, and I thought she should do so as long as she could.
 (Though, I asked myself later, to what end?
 Why not simply make things easier for her, as my sister was doing?)
 I watched as Kathryn tugged socks onto Mom’s feet.
 My biggest surprise was how patient and gentle she was being.